Regyl/KnowledgeDB/network/README.md

 the size of collision domains.
 ## Router
 Is a network-layer device.
 They route traffic through independent networks.
+## Collision domain
+Network segment, where only one node can transmit data at the same time.
+It happens because data transmit to all network nodes, even if they shouldn't accept it.
+If you try to send data from both edges of cable they just face and make data unreadable.
+## Network topology
+Network topology refers to the physical or logical layout of a network.
+It defines the way different nodes are placed and interconnected with each other.
+Alternately, network topology may describe how the data is transferred between these nodes.
+There are two types of network topologies: physical and logical
+- ***Physical topology*** describe real position and connections between network nodes.
+- ***Logical topology*** describe signal direction within physical topology.
+## VLAN
+VLAN - Virtual Local Area Network.
+It is a technology that let to have multiple logical LAN on one physical device.
+## Data transmit methods
+- Unicast - transmit data for *only one receiver*
+- Multicast - transmit data for *group of users*
+- Broadcast - transmit data for *all devices*.
+Broadcast MAC address is FF-FF-FF-FF-FF-FF.
 # Links
 1. [RU Mozilla](https://developer.mozilla.org/ru/docs/Web/HTTP/Basics_of_HTTP/MIME_types)